NemuiSen/ggegui/readme.md

 }
 ```

-there are a few [examples](./examples/) to know how to use this implementation.
+there are a few [examples](./examples/) to show how to use this implementation.